-The present approach also allows to accommodate data sets that are derived from proximal sensing methods.
+As indicated, the present approach can accommodate data sets that are derived from proximal sensing methods.
 Soil sensing methods rely strongly on traditional laboratory methods for their calibration as expressed in region-specific soil spectral libraries (Viscarra Rossel et al. 2016; Shepherd et al. 2022) with the accompanying statistical models.
-The resulting, derived data can be described in WoSIS using the prefix 'spectral' with reference to the corresponding analytical method (e.g., 'CEC_pH7_spectral'.)
-Ideally, the underpinning spectral library and statistical prediction model applied should be succinctly characterized in the WoSIS method option tables, in view of the associated uncertainties.
+Spectrally-derived data can be flagged in WoSIS using the method option 'spectral' (Boolean) with reference to the corresponding property and analytical method (e.g., 'CEC_pH7_spectral'.)
+Ideally, the underpinning spectral library and statistical prediction model applied should be succinctly characterized in the WoSIS method option tables too, in view of the associated uncertainties (van Leeuwen 2024; Viscarra Rossel et al. 2024).
 Overall, data derived from traditional laboratory analysis are more reliable, though more costly, than those derived from spectrometry (Shepherd et al. 2022).